Search

 This is materialised in digital platforms such as We Professional, eCosentino and C.Top Design.
 Specific verticals by type of professional (kitchen shops, marble workers, architects, designers and end consumers), which make up the Cosentino "ecosystem" in order to offer a top quality service.
 In the end, I believe that these new technologies must be understood as new tools that help us to be more agile, efficient and, ultimately, to provide the best possible service.
 This is something that today also makes a difference.

-9. If we think about the next ten years, what changes do you think will mark the future of the design and materials industry?
-What role would you like Cosentino to play in this scenario?
+9. Looking ahead to the next ten years, what changes do you think will shape the future of the design and materials industry?
+What role would you like Cosentino to play in that scenario?

 At Cosentino we seek to connect those points of sustainability, design and innovation that will mark the future in our sector, to create and continue to redefine our products, and thus continue to lead the world market in surfaces for interior design, architecture and construction.